 What is the purpose of the chainsaw?

 The chainsaw is also known as a power saw.
 In other words, it is a saw equipped with a motor, whether electric or thermal.
-It is used in particular in the cutting of firewood, the felling of trees, the maintenance of green spaces…
+It is used in particular in the cutting of firewood if you don’t want to search for firewood for sale, the felling of trees, the maintenance of green spaces…

 The chainsaw for milling operates on electrical or thermal energy, but the electric chainsaw is the most maneuverable while the thermal chainsaw is more powerful.